 The majority of Betaproteobacteria exist as chemoorganotrophs or as chemolithotrophs.
 While some species have been shown to be aerobes, others are facultative anaerobes and can therefore grow in the presence or absence of oxygen.

 The bacterium Thiobacillus ferrooxidans is a good example of a chemolithotrophic species.
-It is commonly found in acid mines, coal waste, and certain caves.
+It's commonly found in acid mines, coal waste, and certain caves.
 As the name suggests, this Betaproteobacteria is dependent on Iron for energy.
-For this reason, it is likely to be found in mineral-rich habitats (habitats with a relatively high concentration of ferrous iron).
+For this reason, it's likely to be found in mineral-rich habitats (habitats with a relatively high concentration of ferrous iron).

 * All Thiobacillus bacteria can oxidize reduced sulfur for energy.